-The names and phone numbers of the relatives of the defendants, observers, and press members were taken before entering the courtroom.
-Nazlı Ilıcak was the first defendant to submit her defense statement in the hearing.
-She stated: “My father was a victim of the 27 May 1960 coup.
+Ilıcak was the first to present her defense.
+“My father was a victim of the 27 May 1960 coup.
 He was imprisoned in Yassıada.
 I am not an enemy of the military, however, I am against military coups and military domination.
 I am being accused based on my column in Özgür Düşünce newspaper, I would like to state that writing a column in a newspaper is not a crime.
 Orhan Kemal Cengiz was a writer there as well, he has been acquitted.”
-Ilıcak mentioned that she was able to understand that the Gulenist movement was a terrorist organization only after the 15 July coup attempt and added: “I was attracted to their religious doings.
+Ilıcak explained that while she had initially found the Gulenist movement appealing, she understood that they were a terrorist organization in the aftermath of the July 15 coup attempt.
+“I was attracted to their religious doings.
 I had stood up for the Suleymanist (another religious community in Turkey) dormitories in the past as well.
 I admit that I was deceived.”

-Ilıcak also stated that the Constitutional Court decision regarding Mehmet Altan constitutes a precedent for her own case and said: “Zaman newspaper columnists were released.
+Ilıcak noted the existence of precedents supporting her acquittal and described the strain her imprisonment is causing.
+“Zaman newspaper columnists were released.
 I request my acquittal, and if I am not acquitted, I request my release.
 I don't want to sound like a victim, however, I am very tired.
 I am 74 years old and I spent 2 cold winters in prison.
 I am an honorable journalist.
 There are no journalists, in the history of the Turkish Republic, who spent more than 2 years in prison at this age.
 I cannot care for myself.
 There is no physical torture, however, this is moral torture.”

 We were the representatives of law and justice in our case, not the judges.
 In a country where defendants represent law and justice instead of the judges, it means that the judicial system has collapsed, and so will the state.
 We are at a stage, where this unlawfulness will be reviewed.
 You have a chance to repair this damage in the judicial system.